colbsmcdolbs/Appointment-Manager/README.md

 ## Project Overview

-The purpose of this project is an MVP of an Appointment Manager that a business would need in order to schedule appointments with customers.
+This project is an MVC (Model View Controller) graphical application built with Java using JavaFX.
+The purpose of this project is an Minimum Viable Product of an Appointment Manager that a business would need in order to schedule appointments with customers.

 It contains the features to: